Episcopal Community Services looks at the whole person working to thrive in all aspects of life

 The Bridge demonstrates how interconnected each of these pillars are in relation to the ability to be self-sufficient.
 If there is one drastic change or shift in one pillar, other pillars on the Bridge will also shift.
 For example, if Javier were to get severely injured or sick, his ability to work would be impacted, resulting loss of his job.
 Unemployment would negatively affect his ability to pay rent; he would also not be able to afford childcare for his son.
 This could impact the stability of housing for Javier and his son, leading them to live in subsidized housing or become homeless.
 Every aspect of life needs to be addressed and considered in order to attain or sustain true economic independence.
 The Bridge also demonstrates the need to be comprehensive in approach, and the time required to move up the steps of each pillar.

-The coaching process uses the Bridge to Self-Sufficiency® as the organizing framework to:
+The coaching process uses the Bridge to Prosperity® as the organizing framework to:

 - assess where participants are on each of the five pillars